-Based on the Phase 1 sample, the estimate of seroprevalence is 0.81%, with a 95% confidence interval ranging from 0.15% to 1.61%.
-The estimated prevalence of 0.81% reflects the best estimate of prevalence of COVID-19 among those 12 years and older across the four-county area, and represents roughly 1 in 124 individuals.
-It is important to interpret this estimate of prevalence in the context of its 95% confidence interval, which reflects uncertainty associated with random sampling and potential testing error.
+Based on Phase 1 - Part A, the estimate of seroprevalence is 0.81%, with a 95% confidence interval ranging from 0.15% to 1.61%.
+The estimated prevalence of 0.81% reflects the best estimate of the prevalence of Covid-19 among those 12 years and older across the four-county area: roughly 1 in 124 individuals.
+It is important to interpret this estimate of prevalence in the context of its 95% confidence interval, which reflects the uncertainty associated with random sampling and potential testing error.